-- b) places high value on informing and educating the Board of Directors and the members about wholesale electricity markets, electricity from distributed resources, renewables, environmental attributes, and retail access matters, and NHEC's related role, actions, products, and services, so as to help the Board of Directors and members understand implications and options applicable to them; - c) recognizes that the Wholesale Electricity and Related Environmental Products markets are primarily affected by regional, national and even global, supply and demand, issues, events, and governing bodies, and thus further recognizes the necessity and benefits, as well as the limitations, of NHEC's actively working independently or in collaboration with others to influence governmental and wholesale market policies to protect and benefit NHEC's members; - d) takes into account the various risks in providing for resources and services needed to offer reliable retail electricity supply options and provision of Retail Access services, and provides for guidelines, procedures, controls and actions in conformance with NHEC's enterprise risk management policy as needed to manage, and limit the potential for substantial harm to NHEC, its members, its counterparties, and the markets administered by ISO-New England within which NHEC trades, from such risks; - e) conforms NHEC's Wholesale Electricity and Related Environmental Products procurement and trading strategies and activities to its role as steward of the members' assets and trust, and thus prohibits strategies that are contrary to, or threaten NHEC's stewardship role and duty; - B. Periodically, but no less frequently than once each year, this policy will be reviewed to assure that activities related to energy supply options and retail access are in conformance, and to make modifications as conditions may warrant.
+- b) places high value on informing and educating the Board of Directors and the members about wholesale electricity markets, electricity from distributed resources, renewables, environmental attributes, and retail access matters, and NHEC's related role, actions, products, and services, so as to help the Board of Directors and members understand implications and options applicable to them, and approve and/or confirm the overall strategy of power purchasing proposed by NHEC staff each year; - c) recognizes that the Wholesale Electricity and Related Environmental Products markets are primarily affected by regional, national and even global, supply and demand, issues, events, and governing bodies, and thus further recognizes the necessity and benefits, as well as the limitations, of NHEC's actively working independently or in collaboration with others to influence governmental and wholesale market policies to protect and benefit NHEC's members; - d) takes into account the various risks in providing for resources and services needed to offer reliable retail electricity supply options and provision of Retail Access services, and provides for guidelines, procedures, controls and actions in conformance with NHEC's enterprise risk management policy as needed to manage, and limit the potential for substantial harm to NHEC, its members, its counterparties, and the markets administered by ISO-New England within which NHEC trades, from such risks; - e) conforms NHEC's Wholesale Electricity and Related Environmental Products procurement and trading strategies and activities to its role as steward of the members' assets and trust, and thus prohibits strategies that are contrary to, or threaten NHEC's stewardship role and duty;

+B. Periodically, but no less frequently than once each year, this policy will be reviewed to assure that activities related to energy supply options and retail access are in conformance, and to make modifications as conditions may warrant.